heikipikker/cuckoo_addons/README.md

 cuckoo_addons
 =============

-This is a script that give additional functionality tot Cuckoo with the intergration of: TOR Transparant Proxy and iNetsim
+This is a script that give additional functionality tot Cuckoo with theAintergration of: TOR Transparant Proxy, iNetsim and NAT for the cowboys.